jackjliew/ai-openscale/tutorial.md

 ### Add the Spark notebook to your Watson Studio project

-- Download the following file:
+- Download the following file; select "All Files" instead of ".txt" before saving to ensure the file is saved in the correct format:

     - [CARS4U-Action-Recommendation-Spark.ipynb](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/ai-openscale/CARS4U-Action-Recommendation-Spark.ipynb)